 ✔ University Computing Account and Email

 Your Pitt account will expire at the start of fall term 2014.
 You may continue to use your Pitt email address to log in to authenticated services such as My Pitt until that time.
 This way, you can check your grades after graduation and keep in touch with classmates.
-We recommend you forward your Pitt email to another service such as Gmail.
-(Learn how at here).
+We recommend you forward your Pitt email to another service.
+(Learn how here).
 Once your Pitt account expires, you won’t be able to access your Pitt email.
 However, we’ll forward email sent to your Pitt account for one year

 ✔ Want to keep important email messages?